-- The information found on the single order page
+- The information found on the single order page.

-- How to edit an order
+- How to edit an order.

-- The different kinds of order notes and how to add them
+- The different kinds of order notes and how to add them.

-- How to manually add an order
+- How to manually add an order.

-View and edit a single order
+Viewing and editing a single order

-↑ Back to topTo open the single order page, go to WooCommerce > Orders and select an order.
-From this page, you can view, edit, and update order data.
-Available actions include:
+↑ Back to topFrom the single order page, you can view, edit, and update order data.
+The following options are available:

 - Change the order status.